*** Offer valid for groups of 20 or more ***

 Lunch of local specialities.

-Visit the famous Clos de Vougeot château.
+You will visit the famous Clos de Vougeot château.

 You will then return to Beaune.

-Day 3 Beaune on your own and return
+Day 3 Beaune and return

 We can also offer you a transport service to your town/region.